 Art Appreciation is an introduction to the visual arts designed to help students develop an understanding of the function and meaning of art.
 This course emphasizes humanistic and aesthetic values rather than an historical approach and will examine works from multiple cultures and time periods.
 Art majors should take the class during freshman or sophomore year and transfer students should take it during their first semester of enrollment.
+Aesthetic Sensibility Capability course.

-ART106 Design Fundamentals (A)
+ART106 Design Fundamentals